Prolactin Rat Recombinant

 Prolactin Pegylated Human Recombinant

-The Pegylated Prolactin protein is purified by proprietary chromatographic techniques.
+The purification of the Pegylated Prolactin protein is achieved through proprietary chromatographic techniques.

 Prolactin Mouse Recombinant, His Tag